Oliver Colina

-Oliver "Bingbing" Donaire Colina (born May 7, 1982) is a Filipino football coac.
-He was the assistant coach of Philippines Football League (PFL) club ADT and the Philippines national U23 team.
+Oliver "Bingbing" Donaire Colina (born May 7, 1982) is a Filipino football coach.
+He is currently the assistant coach of Philippines Football League club Kaya-Iloilo.

 Coaching career

 Philippines U14

 Colina has coached the Philippine national under-14 team leading the national youth side to a third-place finish at the 2012 Japan-East Asean Football Exchange Programme U-14 Youth Football Festival in Osaka.

 Sacred Heart and Leylam

 Colina has concurrently coached the secondary football team of the Sacred Heart School-Ateneo de Cebu (SHS-AdC) and Leylam F.C..
 He had led the former to secondary titles of the CESAFI, Mandaue City Meet and the Central Visayas Regional Athletic Association and the latter to at least three Men's Open titles in the Aboitiz Cup.
 He has been head coach of Leylam since its formation in 2012.

 With the endorsement from the Cebu Football Association, he took the Asian Football Confederation (AFC) ‘A’ Coaching Certificate Course which was handled by the Philippine Football Federation and was conducted in two phases in 2017 and 2018.
 Colina became the second football coach from Cebu to earn an AFC "A" license in 2019, with the first being Mari Aberasturi.
 With the coaching license, Colina became eligible to coach a Philippines Football League side.